GAILLARD-BENNETT HOUSE (CIRCA 1800)

 HOW THEY LIVE OUTSIDE: Mark gardens almost daily.
 They entertain in the garden, sit in the rockers, and enjoy it from the main house as the windows offer myriad views.

 “One of the great things about Charleston gardens is the element of surprise they hold.
 That’s what we wanted to create with this one.
-There’s an eight-and-a-half-foot hedge cutting through the garden from one side to another right now, and there’s no telling what’s behind it.
+There’s an 8.5-foot hedge cutting through the garden from one side to another right now, and there’s no telling what’s behind it.
 That keeps things interesting.” –MARK MARESCA

 WILLIAM ELLIOTT HOUSE (circa 1739)